immerjs/immer/.github/ISSUE_TEMPLATE/bug.md

 A clear and concise description of what the bug is.

+## Link to repro

+_A bug report without a reproduction is not a bug report. _

+Please provide either a [CodeSandbox demo](https://codesandbox.io/s/immer-sandbox-6wijw), or a PR with a unit test.
+In limited cases, a minimal repository on GitHub is accepted as well.

 ## To Reproduce

 Steps to reproduce the behavior:

+## Observed behavior

+A description of what behavior you observed and consider faulty.

 ## Expected behavior

 A clear and concise description of what you expected to happen.

-## Link to repro (highly encouraged)

-Please provide either a [CodeSandbox demo](https://codesandbox.io/s/82zqr6n3kj) or a minimal repository on GitHub.

 ## Environment

+We only accept bug reports against the latest Immer version.

 - **Immer version:**
 - [ ] Occurs with `setUseProxies(true)`